 Ellen is an actor and playwright.
 Her performance credits include Pride and Prejudice (Theatre Calgary and the National Arts Centre), Blood: A Scientific Romance (Sage Theatre), Unity (1918) (Alberta Theatre Projects) and Bone Cage (Downstage).
 As a member of the Downstage Creation Ensemble, she co-created and performed Bus(t), In the Wake (High Performance Rodeo, Magnetic North, Festival Players), and Good Fences (ATP’s playRites).
 With Braden Griffiths, she co-wrote and performed My Family and Other Endangered Species (Downstage, Vertigo’s YStage), which was recently published by Playwrights Canada Press; they are currently writing Cipher, a conspiracy thriller.

 Johanne is thrilled to be working with One Yellow Rabbit this season.
 Most recently, she Stage Managed Fat Jack Falstaff’s Last Hour.
 Prior to that, her last show with OYR was Smash Cut Freeze in 2011.
 Johanne also regularly stage manages for Alberta Theatre Projects and has enjoyed assistant stage managing for Calgary Opera’s summer Opera In The Village program over the past few years.
 She will finish off her 2016/17 season at Vertigo Theatre with The Drowning Girls.
 Johanne lives in Calgary with her wonderful husband, Tim.
-In her meager spare time, she loves to knit.
-Johanne was this year’s recipient of the Dean Ott/Debbie Boult Award for Outstanding Achievement in Technical Production.
+In her meagre spare time, she loves to knit.
+Johanne has been the recipient of Dean Ott/Debbie Boult Award for Outstanding Achievement in Technical Production.